bigbio/quantms.io/docs/tools.rst

 .. code:: shell
-   --protein_file Protein file that meets specific requirements --output_prefix_file Prefix of the Json file needed to generate the file name --duckdb_max_memory  The maximum amount of memory allocated by the DuckDB engine (e.g 16GB) --duckdb_threads The number of threads for the DuckDB engine (e.g 4)
+   --protein_file Protein file that meets specific requirements --partitions The field used for splitting files, multiple fields are separated by `,` --output_prefix_file Prefix of the Json file needed to generate the file name --duckdb_max_memory  The maximum amount of memory allocated by the DuckDB engine (e.g 16GB) --duckdb_threads The number of threads for the DuckDB engine (e.g 4)